TRAINING COURSE

 • Use numbering and counting activities

-• Take and talk about walks around program
+• Take and talk about walks around the program

 • Encourage sand and water play